-4. In the event of a reorganisation, the obligations pursuant to the Dutch Work and Security Act (Wet Werk en Zekerheid) shall apply, including the transition allowance.
+4. In the event of a reorganisation, the obligations pursuant to the Dutch Balanced Labour Market Act (Wet arbeidsmarkt in balans) will apply, including the transition allowance.

 Article 9.2 Redundancy scheme

 Redundancy scheme

 1. A redundancy scheme is any scheme that mitigates for potential economic, social and/or legal consequences for employees arising from an organizational change.